 Built as a port on the banks of the Mississippi River, New Orleans offers plenty of options for enjoying the water.
 Airboat rides are an exhilarating way to get up close and personal with the wildlife of the bayou — alligators, snakes and turtles to name a few.

 For something a little more sedate, the Audubon Nature Institute offers leisurely walks through peaceful gardens.
 There’s a replica swamp with scheduled feedings of the locals.

-Travel like Mark Twain on the charming Steamboat Natchez.
+No visit to New Orleans would be complete without travelling like Mark Twain on the charming Steamboat Natchez.
 You’ll enjoy a buffet dinner, with a jazz band to serenade you — ‘watchin’ the tide roll away’.